stiatragul/sarin_website/content/post/2020_in_review/index.md

 February

 - *Adelaide, South Australia*.
 By now, we are all aware of COVID-19 and the possibility that it will spread uncontrollably around the world.
-Yet, I set out to start collecting measurement data of blind snake specimens in museums.
+Yet, I set out to start collecting measurement data of blindsnake specimens in museums.
 This was the first time I was collecting data for my PhD.
-Spent two weeks at the South Australian Museum, measuring and photographing blind snake specimens every week day.
+Spent two weeks at the South Australian Museum, measuring and photographing blindsnake specimens every week day.

 March